 On September 19, 2013, a jury returned a verdict against BD with respect to certain of RTI's non-patent claims.
 The verdict was unfavorable to BD with respect to RTI's Lanham Act claim and claim for attempted monopolization based on deception in the safety syringe market.
 The jury awarded RTI \$113.5 million for its attempted monopolization claim (which will be trebled and attorneys' fees added to under the antitrust statute).
 The Court will determine whether to award equitable relief under the Lanham Act including disgorgement.
-The jury's verdict rejected RTI's monopolization claims in the markets for safety syringes, conventional syringes and safety IV catheters; its attempted monopolization claims in the markets for conventional syringes and safety IV catheters; and its claims for contractual restraint of trade and exclusive dealing in the markets for safety syringes, conventional syringes and safety IV catheters.
+The jury's verdict rejected RTI's monopolization claims in the markets for safety syringes, conventional syringes and safety IV catheters; is attempted monopolization claims in the markets for conventional syringes and safety IV catheters.
 In connection with the verdict, the Company recorded a pre-tax charge of approximately \$341 million in the fourth quarter of fiscal year 2013.
 The Company plans to appeal the jury's verdict.